Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-6.md

 <!-- > -->

-Compelete the challenegs above and submit them to gradescope.
+Compelete the challenges above and submit them to GradeScope.

 <!-- > -->